-Modern-day Western apologists, coming from cultures in which consuming insects is next to anathema, write pages defending the theory that Carob beans, not actual locusts, were meant.
+Modern-day Western apologists, coming from cultures in which consuming insects is next to anathema, write pages defending the theory that carob beans, not actual locusts, were meant.
 The actual Greek word, “akris / akrides”, though, used here, and in the Gospel according to Mark, means the insect called “locust.”

 The current thinking among many scholars now . . . the widespread notion that the ἀ. were carob pods (St. John’s-bread; so TKCheyne, EncBibl s.v. ‘husks’) is supported neither by good linguistic evidence nor by probability (s.
-HastDB s.v. ‘husks’ and ‘locust’); s. also ἐγκρίς). — Bauer-Danker lexicon, 39, s.v. ἀκρίς appears to be that John did indeed just plain eat locusts.
-After all, whatever modern Western feelings are about the matter, the plain truth is that in Judeao-Christian tradition, there is nothing wrong with eating them.
-In fact, the Bible even states outright that locusts are kosher to eat: “Even these of them ye may eat; the locust after his kind, and the bald locust after his kind, and the beetle after his kind, and the grasshopper after his kind."
-Leviticus 11:22.
+HastDB s.v. ‘husks’ and ‘locust’); s. also ἐγκρίς). — Bauer-Danker lexicon, 39, s.v. ἀκρίς appears to be that John did indeed actually eat locusts.
+Whatever modern Western feelings are about the matter, the plain truth is that in Judeao-Christian tradition, there is nothing wrong with eating insects.
+In fact, the Bible even states explicitly that locusts are kosher to eat: “Even these of them ye may eat; the locust after his kind, and the bald locust after his kind, and the beetle after his kind, and the grasshopper after his kind.”
+(Leviticus 11:22.)

 Carob seeds were being used for measuring diamonds and gold even up until the end of the Renaissance, still being referred to as “carratus”.
 This evolved into “carat” for diamonds, and “karat” for gold.